AntonMu/TrainYourOwnYOLO/README.md

 Unless explicitly stated otherwise at the top of a file, all code is licensed under the MIT license.
 This repo makes use of [**ilmonteux/logohunter**](https://github.com/ilmonteux/logohunter) which itself is inspired by [**qqwweee/keras-yolo3**](https://github.com/qqwweee/keras-yolo3).

-## Acknowledgements
-Many thanks to [Niklas Wilson](https://github.com/NiklasWilson) for contributing towards making this repo compatible with Tensorflow 2.0.

 ## Troubleshooting

 0. If you encounter any error, please make sure you follow the instructions **exactly** (word by word).
 Once you are familiar with the code, you're welcome to modify it as needed but in order to minimize error, I encourage you to not deviate from the instructions above.
 If you would like to file an issue, please use the provided template and make sure to fill out all fields.